remotelyliving/doorkeeper/README.md

 How you choose to persist Features is up to you.
 But there are two things you're responsible for if using the `Features\SetRepository`

-1. Clearing the cache when any member of a Feature Set is changed via `deleteFeatureSet`
+1. Clearing the cache when any member of a Feature Set is changed via `SetRepository::deleteFeatureSet()`
 2. Providing a callback that can provide a hydrated Feature Set to the `get('featureId', $returnsAFeatureSetIfNeedBe)` method

 Doorkeeper also has a runtime cache that caches answers in memory to help as well.